CaddyGlow/zmk-layout-rs/docs/layer_api.md

 # Layer Management API Documentation

-This document describes the layer management functions available in Rhai scripts for ZMK keymap manipulation.
+This document describes the layer management functions available in Lua scripts for ZMK keymap manipulation.

 ## Overview